adityaSR-uwc/fabric/graph_extraction.md

 5. Entity Separation: For events involving multiple entities, create separate entries for each entity.
 6. Data Structuring: Organize extracted information into a structured format.
 7. CSV Formatting:
-   - Convert the structured data into the required CSV format with columns: User, Nose Name, Node Type, Edge attributes (expanded into columns like Date, dose, frequency, Allergic to, Dosage, Frequency, Route, Severity, Allergic to, Dosage, Frequency, Route, Interpretation, Result Value, Consultation Type, Date start, Date end, Interpretation, Result Value, Interpretation, Result Value, Allergic to (Boolean), Deficient In, Plentiful In, Level (Postgrad, Undergrad), Specialisation, Illness, Symptoms, route administered, duration)
+   - Convert the structured data into the required CSV format with columns: User, Nose Name, Node Type, Edge attributes (Edge attributes expanded into columns like Date, dose, frequency, Allergic to, Dosage, Frequency, Route, Severity, Allergic to, Dosage, Frequency, Route, Interpretation, Result Value, Consultation Type, Date start, Date end, Interpretation, Result Value, Interpretation, Result Value, Allergic to (Boolean), Deficient In, Plentiful In, Level (Postgrad, Undergrad), Specialisation, Illness, Symptoms, route administered, duration)
+   - All the Edge attributes will be put up as columns
+   - The columns with no value extracted for will be left empty
    - Ensure that the correct value is placed under the corresponding column name.

 <|eot_id|><|start_header_id|>user<|end_header_id|>